Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Related Work

-Differs from previous models~\cite{Ranftl2021}, our work explores vision Transformers for multi-task representation and is complementary to these efforts where all the vision Transformers serve as the feature extractor or instance level learner.
-Moreover, different from the object query in DETR~\cite{detr_2020} which represents the object in the scene, our task specific query explores the relationship context among different tasks where the task specific features are already encoded before reasoning.
+Differing from previous models~\cite{Ranftl2021,InvPT_2022,xu2022mtformer}, our work explores vision Transformers for multi-task representation and is complementary to these efforts where all the vision Transformers serve as the feature extractor or instance-level learner.
+Moreover, different from the object query in DETR~\cite{detr_2020}, which represents the object in the scene, our task-relevant queries explore the relationship context among different tasks where the task-specific features are already encoded before reasoning.